-- Attend a meet-and-greet with university and surrounding communities.
+- Attendance at a meet-and-greet with university and surrounding communities.

-- Involve faculty and students from two or more courses in the creation of artwork or workshop(s).
+- Involvement of faculty and students from two or more courses in the creation of artwork, exhibition or workshop(s).

 - Community engagement (e.g. workshop, involvement in creation of artwork).

-- Realization of the proposed work for a 4,000 square foot gallery, which will remain on view for up to five months.
+- Realization of the proposed exhibition or installation for a 4,000 square foot gallery.

 - Artist-in-Residence Program proposal, no more than two pages (double spaces in 12-point font) communicating your interdisciplinary approach to working with CU Boulder resources.
 Please discuss how you will collaborate with campus and external constituents to create new work.*